NamelessUnknown/ovlov-solution/questions.md

 - api as an entry point to make call to calculation - nothing fancy, simple endpoint without any security, sanitizing, etc. I tried to fit in given timeframe.
 - tests - were helpful when identifying errors, in fact milliseconds problem

-I did not touch target framework which is 3.1, it would be better to bump it, but I did not do that but wanted to let you know that I'm aware that it is outdated and it would be better to bump it.

-Some naming may be incorrect - please keep in mind that, according to rules of play, I was limited by time.

 At first I found that I can pass several dates, e.g. 2013-01-01, 2013-01-02, what was leading into trouble as calculator at first assumed single day data.
-I switched to key value pair so many dates could be inserted and calculated.
+I changed return type from single int to key value pair so calculation based on many dates could be made.

 I'm aware of one more problem I introduced - first invervalDate occasionally is not handling dates properly.
 More touch is needed, but I ran out of time.
 Probably I would groupBy date at first and then iterate through new collection to get proper pairs of dates + taxes.